k2s09/old-website/content/authors/kavin-sood/_index.md

 ---
 title: Kavin Sood
 bio: |
-  I'm Kavin.
-16, Tech Enthusiast and Dank Memer.
-I'm a senior in High School pursuing Math and Science with a keen interest in CS, IT and Robotics.
-I am the CEO of SHISTECH and the IT Captain of my School.
-I love playing basketball, football, playing Doom, Halo and listening to Hip Hop.
+  16, Tech Enthusiast and Meme Lord.
+Senior in High School pursuing CS and STEM with interest in CS, IT and Robotics.
+Founder of SHISTECH and School's IT Head.
+I love playing basketball, Doom, Halo and listening to Hip Hop.
 avatar: /images/me.png
 featured: true
 social: